ironcalc/IronCalc/README.md

 Major milestones:

-* MVP, version 0.5.0: We intend to have a working version by mid January 2024 (version 0.5, MVP)
+* MVP, version 0.5.0: We intend to have a working version by mid March 2024 (version 0.5, MVP)
 * Stable, version 1.0.0 will come later in December 2024

 MVP stands for _Minimum Viable Product_

-## Version 0.5 or MVP (15 January 2024)
+## Version 0.5 or MVP (15 March 2024)

 Version 0.5 includes the engine, javascript and nodejs bindings and a web application